 “...the concept for the collection came from the need to design functional and lasting rugs that could be used in multiple different ways.
 The idea was to make it easy to have a piece that everyone can use and experiment with for years - which changes shapes and formations to suit lots of different spaces.”

 Throughout her time in Nepal, Mylene collaborated with artisans to better understand the methodologies behind the realisation of her designs.
-This is gone on the influence her own practice.
+This is gone on to influence her own practice.

 “It’s been a real experiment in understanding the artisanal methods used to create each piece.
 This collection has required a whole new set of crafting techniques which have required a lot of experimentation and patience from both sides of the design process.”